-What’s the difference between short-term and long-term business loans?
+What’s the difference between long-term and short-term business loans?

 A long-term business loan involves multi-year repayment terms following a detailed application process.
 A short-term business loan provides a company with quick access to capital, sometimes in as little as 24 hours.